Apply for Financial Aid

 Apply for Direct Graduate PLUS Loans

 The first step in applying for Direct Graduate PLUS Loans is determining your financial need.
-If you need assistance, please refer to the cost of attendance worksheet available through the Adler Conne in the Office of Financial Aid's forms folder.
-Moodle also has a Term Budget Calculator which is helpful after the school year has begun to calculate an estimated refund amount and factor in your confirmed work study wages.
-If you need help calculating your cost of attendance or determining eligibility to take out additional funds for the term, please contact us by email or phone (312-662-4150).
+If you need assistance, please refer to the cost of attendance worksheet available through Adler Connect in the Office of Financial Aid's forms folder.
+Moodle also has a Term Budget Calculator which is helpful after the University year has begun to calculate an estimated refund amount and factor in your confirmed work study wages.
+If you need help calculating your cost of attendance or determining eligibility to take out additional funds for the term, please contact us by email or phone (312.662.4150).

 You'll need to complete an electronic master promissory note (MPN).
 Complete this step online.
 Once you've logged in, select "Complete MPN for Student Loans" and then "Graduate Plus."
 You will be required to use your FAFSA PIN to complete the MPN.
 If you've misplaced your PIN, request a duplicate.
 Please maintain a copy of your MPN confirmation email for future follow-up.

-When you are ready, submit the completed application to the Office of Financial Aid via fax (312-662-4197) or email.
+When you are ready, submit the completed application to the Office of Financial Aid via fax (312.662.4197) or email.
 The Office of Financial Aid requires both an MPN and completed Application for Additional Financial Aid form before we can begin loan certification.
 Incorrect or missing information entered on either form can delay the loan certification process.
-Please check your Adler School e-mail account on a regular basis for communication about your loan application.
+Please check your Adler University email account regularly for communication about your loan application.

 If you are expecting a refund check for living expenses, it will be available approximately four to six weeks from the date that you have submitted all required materials.
-If you do not see a refund check within that time frame, please contact Student Accounts Manager, Cynthia Cruz.
+If you do not see a refund check within that time frame, please contact the Student Accounts Manager.